kaaedit/kaa/README.rst

 0.38.0 - 2014.3.9
 --------------------

-- [Pytho console] Multiline scripts could be edited inplace.
+- [Python console] Multiline scripts could be edited in-place.
 Edit window is no longer displayed.
-To execute script, cursor must located at end of script.
+To execute script, cursor must be located at end of script.

-- [Pytho console] local namespace is shared among console.
+- [Python console] local namespace is shared among consoles.

 Past versions
 --------------